daviddugle/README-Generator/README.md

 ## Questions

-I can be reached via Github or email, please see the appropriat links below.
+I can be reached via Github or email, please see the appropriate links below.

 Github:
 <a href='https://github.com/daviddugle' target='_blank'>daviddugle</a>